Rosetta Check

 See it in action

 Clean, native macOS interface.
-Scan, explore, and plan — exactly how a Mac app should feel.
+Scan apps, scan plugins, explore and plan — exactly how a Mac app should feel.

 Intel-based apps at a glance